HowdyMoto/CircuitPython-Utilities/README.md

 utils_wifi.test_wifi()
 ```

-To do an HTTP get request and report bandwith (this isn't very helpful at all, since you can't download much of anything to a microcontroller.
-But I'll be working on ways to test bandwidth, so that in the future this could be useful if you have the memory and storage space to download or upload larger chunks of data) :
+To do an HTTP get request and report bandwith, you can try:
 ```
 import utils_wifi.py
 utils_wifi.test_bandwidth()
 ```
+Admittedly, this isn't very helpful at all, since you can't download much of anything to a microcontroller that has so little memory and storage.
+This is a theoretical test, not a practical test at all.
+But I'll keep working on ways to test bandwidth, so that future boards that have more memory and storage can attempt a more robust test.

 ## Boards tested